-In 2015, the City of Cleveland, Ohio the Cleveland Tree Plan to provide a comprehensive assessment of the city’s current urban forest and an actionable strategy to restore it.
-In addition to identifying strategies for enhancing and restoring the city's urban tree canopy, the plan details the many benefits that trees provide in the urban environment and quantifies these benefits.
-25 indicators for assessing the health of the city's urban forest are included also.
+In 2015, the City of Cleveland, Ohio published the Cleveland Tree Plan to provide a comprehensive assessment of the city’s current urban forest and an actionable strategy to restore it.
+In addition to identifying strategies for enhancing and restoring the city's urban tree canopy, the plan identifies 25 indicators for assessing the health of the city's urban forest.
 The report describes restoration and maintenance of the city's urban tree canopy as a critical component of their efforts to prepare for the impacts of climate change.

-The benefits of urban tree canopy are also detailed in the plan including benefits such as improved stormwater management, reduced urban heat island effects, improved air quality, reduced carbon pollution, increased property values, lowered energy costs, and improved wildlife habitats.
+The benefits of urban tree canopy are also detailed and quantified in the plan.
+Benefits include improved stormwater management, reduced urban heat island effects, improved air quality, reduced carbon pollution, increased property values, lowered energy costs, and improved wildlife habitats.
 Tree canopy in Cleveland currently provides over $28 million in quantifiable annual services to residents each year, as well as qualitative benefits are achieved.
 Additionally, Cleveland’s trees provide another $25 million in carbon storage services over their lifetime.